mdalzell/mattdalzell.com/src/content/about.md

 - Aided in maintaining the various websites controlled by the organization.
 - Helped design new pages and improve existing web infrastructure.

+## Education

+### Georgia Tech

+M.S. in Computer Science - _Present_ <br/>
+**Classes:** Introduction to Information Security

+### Northwestern University

+B.S. in Computer Science - _Class of 2013_

+## Media

+- [For the win: Devs at 7 Chicago tech companies share their biggest professional wins ](https://www.thecut.com/article/benjamin-mckenzie-crypto-profile.html?utm_source=pocket-newtab): Represented VelocityEHS in a _Built In Chicago_ feature on Chicago tech companies